cisagov/prescup-challenges/pc4/individual-a/round2-yara-ready-for-this/solution/README.md

 For example: `rule MyRule { strings: $testString = "suspicious" condition: $testString }`

 1. Use the yara64.exe file you downloaded from http://challenge.us/files and extracted from yara-v4.2.2-2012-win64.zip to test your YARA rule.
 While you can test your rule against the Adsvcexec.exe executable on your local machine you have no way to know what sample files it will be compared with.
-This indicates that you should use mutltiple values in your comparison or fewer longer runs of hex bytes that will likely differ between executables.
+This indicates that you should use multiple values in your comparison or fewer longer runs of hex bytes that will likely differ between executables.
 2. You need to create a single rule that can detect the Ansvcexec.exe file without returning true when testing against a collection of unknown sample file.
 3. For example, providing this rule will fail because it will return true for both Adsvcexec.exe and one or more sample files.